flux-framework/flux-core/doc/man1/flux-jobs.rst

    of Flux will will have any recursively listed jobs in a ``jobs`` array, and so on for each sub-child.

-   Only the attributes which are available at the time of the flux-jobs query will be present in the returned JSON object for a job.
+   Only the attributes which are available at the time of the :program:`flux jobs` query will be present in the returned JSON object for a job.
 For instance a pending job will not have ``runtime``, ``waitstatus`` or ``result`` keys, among others.
 A missing key should be considered unavailable.

    The :option:`--json` option is incompatible with :option:`--stats` and